Over There: History

-It has been revived on various occasions during and after World War II.
-It was not heavily used during the Vietnam War, but has been used since the September 11 terrorist attacks.
+Though written and intended for World War I, the song has been revived on various occasions during and after World War II.
+It was not heavily used during the Vietnam War, but it regained some popularity in the 21st century after the September 11 attacks and throughout the war on terror.

 Lyrics

 As sung by early 20th-century recording artist Billy Murray: